carsontang/carsontang.github.com/_posts/2013-05-12-understanding-ruby-code-blocks-and-procs.md

 As you noticed earlier on, code blocks can take arguments.
 Simply pass the arguments to the `yield` keyword, and they'll be passed to the code block.
-Armed with this knowledge, it's not too hard to write our own version of the `each` method that classes with the Enumerable module can call.
+Armed with this knowledge, it's not too hard to write our own version of the `each` method that classes that include the Enumerable module can call.

 {% highlight ruby %}
 class Array